gadkimathi/ev-fleet-battery-management-system/README.md

-# 🚗⚡ EV Fleet Dashboard ⚡🚗
+# 🚗⚡ Ev fleet battery management system ⚡🚗

-Welcome to the **EV Fleet Dashboard** repository!
+Welcome to the **Ev-fleet-battery-management-system** repository!
 This Streamlit application simulates and visualizes real-time data for an electric vehicle (EV) fleet, showcasing crucial metrics and integrating an interactive map.

 ## 🎯 Features